SFDR Sustainability-related disclosures

 Monitoring of environmental or social characteristics

 To measure and monitor the attainment of the environmental characteristics, the Investment Manager uses qualitative analysis paired with proprietary quantitative methodologies.
+The proportions of investments are monitored daily on standard business days.
+Quarterly reviews are conducted to verify that the average annual proportions remain within established thresholds.

 Methodologies